econ-ark/HARK/doc-example/simple-steps-getting-sphinx-working.md

     $ cd ~/workspace/HARK/doc   # if not already here
     $ make html

-10. You'll get a billion warnings, I think mostly because some things are missing documentations.
+12. You'll get a billion warnings, I think mostly because some things are missing documentations.
 Regardless, open this and observe the nice-looking API/docs.
 Be sure to try the search and index features!

     $ ~/workspace/HARK/doc/_build/html/index.html

+14. Update: creating of these docs for the website was accomplished following this tutorial: https://daler.github.io/sphinxdoc-test/includeme.html  This approach is nice because it allows one to maintain the code physically in one location (simplifying creation of the docs) and the html output in another location.
+When all is done in the same physical directory, there is extensive switching between branches to accomplish the docs update.
+Important steps include:
+    - in Makefile, appropriately changing the relative path to BUILDDIR
+        - NOTE: this may be particularly important for changing the "windows make file" as well, however I do not have a windows machine to test this on.
+    - Note: I did not use any of the "pdf manual" options.
+    - adding the .nojekyll file to the appropriate place

+15. Steps to update docs and post:
+    $ sphinx-apidoc -f -o ./ ../Module-name-to-document  # recall, also need to insert in index.rst
+    $ make html
+    $ cd ../../HARK-docs
+    $ git branch           # confirm on gh-pages branch
+    $ git push origin master